annashres/CustomerBot/README.md

 4. Modify the `.env` file to add the following: `NODE_ENV = development`.
 This sets up your local machine as a dev environment.
 You can additionally add database connection info to this file to have the bot save feedback to a database.

+5. Modify the `.env` file to add details about your database login by editing the `DB_ADMIN`, `DB_PASSWORD`, `DB_SERVER`, and `DB_NAME` variables.
+You can leave these fields blank if you don't require the bot to save conversation details to a database.

-5. Run `npm install` in the bot directory to install required dependencies.
+6. Run `npm install` in the bot directory to install required dependencies.

-6. Open a command prompt window in the project directory.
+7. Open a command prompt window in the project directory.
 You can now start the bot locally by running `node app.js`

 ### Testing/Using the bot